aalexlu/content/ACurrent/Sociolinguistics/2 Language and Varieties, Standard and Nonstandard.md

 - Morphological richness ≠ communicative efficiency
 - Speakers will compensate for “gaps” in certain areas using other strategies

+## Spoken language ≠ written language
+- Widespread literacy and the advent of cheap printing necessitated written standards
+- Most salient difference between spoken language and written norms is conformity, or the suppression of variation
+- Linguists are generally more interested in speech than in writing, but this interest is not matched by lay people
+- “Punctuation is irrelevant to the kind of work sociolinguists do, and has nothing to do with grammaticality” (Lippi-Green 2012)
+	- Really?
+	- Twitter studies: word-lengthening (wordddd) and ;) vs ;-)

+## Variation is intrinsic to all spoken language
+- Variation occurs naturally from utterance to utterance; usually isn't random
+- Three main sources:
+	- Language-internal pressures, e.g., due to production or perception phenomena (dive -> dove or dived)
+	- Language-external pressures: e.g., social pressures to speak a certain way when pursuing higher education or moving to a new area
+	- Variation due to language being a creative vehicle of expression

+---

 ## Standard language
 - Standard Language Ideology (SLI) sometimes imposes restrictions that are unnatural and require careful maneuvering
 - Singular *they*: stands in for a person whose gender is not known or not important often w/ indefinite or quantifier antecedents